nus-cs2113-AY2223S2/tp/docs/team/mustafaah10.md

 ## Project Management
 - Helped to fix bugs discovered in our Team's product during user testing.
+- Managed milestone releases and assisted in distributing and keeping track of issues via issue-tracker

 ## Enhancements to existing features
  - Combined the deletion of meals and exercises into a single command since they used similar functionality